Software Engineering

 • Benefits and allowances

-Many developers fixate on base pay and miss value elsewhere.
-Looking at the full package gives you more leverage and flexibility.
+Many developers focus exclusively on base salary and overlook value elsewhere.
+When you assess the full package, you gain more flexibility and leverage in the discussion.

 Do Market Research First